oeb25/msc-thesis/README.md

-# DTU Thesis Pandoc Template
+# Oliver Bøvings Master Thesis

 This is a template based on the LaTeX template provided by DTU Compute.